 There are two large markets which draw most of the tourism in Budapest each year: Christmas Fair Vorosmarty Square and Christmas Market by Basilica.
 First, the Christmas Market on Vorosmarty Square is the oldest market, running since 1998, and is located in the very heart of the city.
 Here you can enjoy loads of food stalls selling traditional dishes as well as handicraft shops and free live music.

 Next, be sure to wander the Christmas Market by Budapest Basilica.
 Here the most famous church in the country acts as a backdrop to the magical market.
 Marvel at the traditional Hungarian arts of glass blowing, knitting, wood carving, candle making, pottery, and more.

 Both of Budapest Christmas markets should run from 19th November 2021 to the 31st December 2021 (to be confirmed).

 Krakow‘s magnificent Christmas market takes place every year in the city’s main market square, Rynek Glowny, in the heart of the Old Town.
 Surrounded on all sides by extravagant medieval buildings, this market boasts quite the ambience.

 In addition to the fantastic environment, Krakow’s market is lined with lovely wooden stalls selling folk art and Christmas ornaments.
 You can also try some Polish delicacies like pierogis and of course, get some mulled wine which is harvested from huge barrels.

-This market is open from the last week in November to the 26th of December.
+Krakow Christmas market dates for 2021 have not yet been announced.
+The market is open from the last week in November to the 26th of December.
 It is sometimes extended through the 7th of January.